Simply Business homepage

 Start with our online quote tool right now and get a quote in 60 seconds.

-When you’re ready to get covered, our licensed insurance agents can answer questions, walk you through the process, and get you insured, typically with just a single phone call.
+When you’re ready to get your business covered, our licensed insurance agents can answer questions, walk you through the process, and get you insured, typically with just a single phone call.

 Cyberattacks are worrisome.
 We get it.
-But as a business owner, you can take steps to prepare for the worst.
-With a small business cybersecurity strategy, you can rest easier knowing you have some preventive security measures in place.
+But as a business owner, you can take cybersecurity management steps to prepare for the worst.
+With a cybersecurity strategy, you can rest easier, knowing you have some preventive cybersecurity solutions in place.

-When it comes to cyberattacks, staying one step ahead of a potential threat is the best defense.
+When it comes to cyberattacks, staying one step ahead of a potential threat can be the best defense.

 Susan Hamilton